poeqic/poeqic.github.io/README.md

 * `ValidChars = "Char1Name,Char2Name,Char3Name"`
 ; If value is `= ""` or not specified every chat-line can trigger the search/commands, regardless of you send the line or someone else.
 ; Excluded are the Chat-Channels: `Trade, Global, Whisper`
 ; If value is `= "Char1Name,Char2Name"` and so on, only chat messages from one of these Characters can trigger the search/commands.
-This enables commands in all chat cahnnels (`Trade`, `Global`, `Whisper`).
+This enables commands in all chat channels (`Trade`, `Global`, `Whisper`).
 ; Be careful of typos

 * `PageSize = `